- Academic Results 2017

 In Year 8 a series of driving questions around authority and ethics lead the curriculum into the history of ideas, looking at the ancient Greeks, the Reformation, the Enlightenment and Existentialism in modern times.
 Debates then follow around ethical issues such as capital punishment, animal rights and the history of the Civil Rights movement in America in relation to prejudice and discrimination.

-The new AQA GCSE focusses on the study of Buddhism and Christianity, combined with a study of key philosophical and ethics themes, building on and developing work done in KS3.
+The new AQA GCSE focuses on the study of Buddhism and Christianity, combined with a study of key philosophical and ethics themes, building on and developing work done in KS3.

 The course will take an in-depth and philosophical approach to the study of two religions: Buddhism and Christianity, and considers ethical issues from a range of different perspectives.